tcrump38/unit-4-game/README.md

 Link to deployed page: https://tcrump38.github.io/unit-4-game/

-Here I needed to learn how to assign values and generate random numbers in functions.
+Here I learn how to assign values and generate random numbers in functions using JS and Bootstrap.
 This was the most challenging part solved by researching on stack overflow.

 Users start on the home screen where our valued diamods reside: